-- 2.1 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
+2.1 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
 The CFR is simply the total outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is a measure of the Council's underlying borrowing need.
-The net capital financing need (as indicated in Table A in Appendix 6) impacts directly on the CFR. - 2.2 Due to accounting requirements the CFR currently includes any other long term liabilities (i.e. PPP schemes, finance leases) brought onto the Balance Sheet.
-Whilst this increases the
+The net capital financing need (as indicated in Table A in Appendix 6) impacts directly on the CFR.

-CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility and so the Council is not required to separately borrow for these schemes.
-The Council currently has £100m for PPP schemes within the CFR.
-From 1 April 2022, further accounting changes see operational leases (where the Council is lessee) also being brought onto Balance Sheet, which will further increase CFR through other long term liabilities (value to be confirmed).

-- 2.3 The CFR projections for both General Services and HRA are shown in table B in Appendix 6 and show that the CFR for the HRA is projected to increase each year from 2020/21 to 2030/31 with the CFR for General Services being anticipated to increase each year UNTIL 2025/26, due to the levels of projected capital spend in comparison to income anticipated in that year. - 2.4 The expected impact of the capital expenditure decisions above on the Council's debt and investment position are shown in the treasury strategy (Appendix 2).
+- 2.2 Due to accounting requirements, the CFR currently includes any other long term liabilities (i.e. PPP schemes, finance leases) brought onto the Balance Sheet.
+Whilst this increases the CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility and so the Council is not required to separately borrow for these schemes.
+The Council currently has circa £100m for PPP schemes within the CFR.
+From 1 April 2022, further accounting changes see operational leases (where the Council is lessee) also being brought onto Balance Sheet, which will further increase CFR through other long term liabilities (value to be confirmed, however an estimate has been included within the appendices). - 2.3 The CFR projections for both General Services and HRA are shown in table B in Appendix 6 and show that the CFR for the HRA is projected to increase each year from 2021/22 to 2031/32 with the CFR for General Services being anticipated to increase each year until 2025/26, due to the levels of projected capital spend in comparison to income anticipated in that year. - 2.4 The expected impact of the capital expenditure decisions above on the Council's debt and investment position are shown in the treasury strategy (Appendix 2).